term7/RaspberryPi-USB-Privacy-Gadget/README.md

 sudo systemctl enable clear-dnsmasq-leases.service
 ```

-Now, each time the Raspberry Pi boots up, the lease file will be emptied before *NetworkManager* is started, ensuring that *Dnsmasq* reliably assigns the static IP to WORKSTATION.
+Now, each time your Raspberry Pi starts, the `dnsmasq-usb0.leases` file will be cleared before *NetworkManager* takes over.
+This ensures *dnsmasq* assigns the correct static IP to your WORKSTATION, even if MAC randomization is enabled.

 * * *